nextest-rs/nextest/nextest/runner/README.md

 license](LICENSE-MIT).

 <!--
 README.md is generated from README.tpl by cargo readme.
-To regenerate:

-cargo install cargo-readme
-cargo readme > README.md
+To regenerate, run from the repository root:

+./scripts/regenerate-readmes.sh
 -->